podondra/bt-spectraldl/notebooks/README.md

 ## Docker

+*Any file created in docker container is going to be owned by root!*

 To be as reproducible as posible a `Dockerfile` is provided.
 Build an image with (like to use 'spectraldl' as image name):